-If you have been particularly bugged by sound problems ever since upgrading to the latest version of OS X, this is the place to be.
-Let’s go through the most common Yosemite audio problems, and how a little tinkering with settings can usually set things right.
+If you have been particularly bugged by sound problems ever since upgrading to the latest version of MacOS, this is the place to be.
+Let’s go through the most common MacOS Catalina audio problems and show you how a little tinkering with settings can typically set things right.

-Audio/Sound features don’t work at all
+Audio/sound features don’t work at all

-When OS X first boots up, it sometimes does strange things when assigning speaker outputs, which can lead to dead air.
+When MacOS first boots up, it sometimes does strange things when assigning speaker outputs, which can lead to radio silence.
 Fortunately, this problem is easy to fix.
 Head over to your System Preferences in the Apple Menu, and look for the Sound icon.
-Inside the Sound menu, you will see a tab called Output.
-In this tab you should options for choosing a sound device.
-Try setting your sound to “Internal Speakers.”
-While you are at it, glance at the volume bar below and make sure that your Output volume is turned up at least part of the way and “Mute” is unchecked.
+Inside the Sound settings, you will see a tab called Output.
+In this tab, you should see options for choosing a sound device.
+Try setting the sound to Internal Speakers.
+While you are at it, take a look at the volume bar below and make sure that your output volume is turned up and Mute is unchecked.

 This should restore audio to your native Mac speakers.
-“But what about my headphones/external speakers/Apple TV?” you may be asking.
+“What about my headphones, external speakers, or Apple TV?” you may be asking.
 In the Output list, you should see options for all these devices, as long as they are connected.
 Choose the one that you want to use.
-As you may have guessed by now, OS X– especially when it is loaded onto a computer connected to HDMI speaker systems — can get confused about which speaker to automatically pick.
+As you may have guessed by now, MacOS — especially when it is loaded onto a computer that’s connected to HDMI speaker systems — can get confused about which speaker to automatically pick.
 Pick out your speaker options manually to circumvent this issue.
 You should only need to do this once.

 Sound cuts in and out

 This can be one of the most frustrating issues to experience.
-If OS X is randomly cutting out audio and then restoring it without rhyme or reason, there could be something wrong with how your computer is using memory.
-First, make sure the problem can’t be narrowed down to any particular app or service (if it can, try rebooting that particular program).
+If MacOS is randomly cutting out audio and then restoring it without rhyme or reason, there could be something wrong with how your computer is using memory.
+First, make sure the problem can’t be narrowed down to any particular app or service.
+Try restarting that particular program to test it.

-If the problem is shared across all audio sources, it’s time to reset your PRAM, or parameter random-access memory, which OS X uses to retrieve basic settings for your Mac and connected devices.
+If the problem is shared across all audio sources, it’s time to reset your parameter random-access memory (PRAM), which MacOS uses to retrieve basic settings for your Mac and connected devices.
 Begin by restarting your Mac.
-When your computer is about ready to pull up the Gray Screen of Loading, press the Option, Command, P, and R keys simultaneously.
-Keep holding those four keys down until you hear the Mac “restart” chime.
+When your computer is about ready to pull up the black loading screen, press the Option + Command + P + R keys simultaneously.
+Keep holding those four keys down until you hear the second startup sound play (on older Macs) or until you see the Apple logo appear and disappear for the second time (on newer Macs).
 This lets you know that your PRAM has been fully reset.

 Safari sound no longer works

-This problem is typically caused by a strange tweak OS X applies to sound output if you have certain software loaded onto your Mac.
-If you visit System Preferences and Sound, you can check on your Output option, which will list several device options for audio output.
-Is one of those options “SoundFlower” or something similarly unusual?
-That’s a sign OS X has goofed.
-Switch the output to “internal speakers” or another speaker device of your choice, then try Safari again.
+This problem is typically caused by a strange configuration change that MacOS applies to sound output if you have certain software loaded onto your Mac.
+If you visit System Preferences > Sound, you can check on your Output option, which will likely list several device options for audio output.
+If one of those options is SoundFlower or something similarly unusual, then that’s a sign that MacOS might be using the wrong sound output.
+Switch the output to Internal Speakers or another speaker device of your choice, then try Safari again.
 The problem should have been resolved.

-Reminder about OS X updates
+Reminder about MacOS updates

-If you have updated OS X and Apple apps in previous years, you probably know that not everything is fixed at once.
-If are you still experiencing OS X sound problems, AirPlay issues, or other audio conundrums, then apply any waiting updates to your OS X and wait for additional patches from Apple to fix problems.
+If you have updated macOS and Apple apps in previous years, you probably know some issues take time to fix.
+If you are still experiencing MacOS sound problems, AirPlay issues, or other audio conundrums, then apply any waiting updates to your Mac and wait for additional patches from Apple to fix problems.
 They are on their way.